BY SOFO ARCHON

-Naturally, people being afraid of the possibility of their being placed in hell, desire for heaven, and for this very reason they follow the “word of God” claimed to be found in the dogmas of religion.
+Naturally, being afraid of the possibility that they will end up in hell, people desire for heaven, and for this very reason they follow the “word of god,” claimed to be found in religious scriptures.

 Fear of Hell

 Secondly, priests offered a solution to the problem of hell.
-They created the idea of God, a judge who will either send you to heaven, or condemn you to hell, according to how you have lived your life.
-They asked that if you did certain things you need not be fearful of hell.
-In this way people were made to follow religious dogmas, afraid that if they don’t they might end up in experiencing eternal suffering.
+They created the idea of god–an almighty judge who will either send you to heaven or condemn you to hell, according to how you have chosen to live your life.
+They claimed that if you did certain things, you needn’t be afraid of hell.
+In this way people were made to follow religious dogmas, believing that if they didn’t, they might end up experiencing eternal suffering.

 Desire for Heaven

-The desire for heaven then is the second reason why people believe in religion.
-The desire for heaven is what motivates people to think and act according to religious dogmas.
-It is what makes the so-called religious people ready to sacrifice this life – to live in pain, suffering and misery – in order to attain to a higher plane of existence in the afterlife, where they will be rewarded for all the sacrifices they have made.
-By sacrificing their life on earth, they are trying to prove to God that they are worthy of life in heaven.
-Not that they are doing so out of love for God or because they are humble.
-They are doing so only out of their desire for heaven.
+So the desire for heaven is the second main reason why people believe in religion.
+It’s what motivates them to believe in and act according to religious dogmas.
+So they waste their lives, living in constant suffering in order to attain to a higher plane of existence after they die, where they think they’ll be rewarded for all the pain they had to go through.
+By sacrificing life on Earth, they are trying to prove to god that they are worthy of life in heaven.

 If you appreciate what you read here, please consider supporting my work on Patreon.